basasia/SmartCareWebApplication/README.md

 ##Run Locally

-- Clone the folder AppointmentSystem
+- Clone the folder SmartCareWebApplication
 - Make sure to install Netbeans
+- Create a database name: "SMARTCARE", user: "SmartCare", password: "HSVu2G".
-- Run the jar file \AppointmentSystem\PatientMakeAppointmentPrototype.jar
+- Start the database sever
-- You can login with username and password in the document \AppointmentSystem\How to Run the Prototype.docx
-- Optionally, the application can be run by using Netbeans then run the file \AppointmentSystem\src\hospmansys\controllers_and_fxml\AppointmentSystem.JAVA
+- Connect to the database that just created
-- Further details on how to run the application can be found in the How to Run the Prototype document
+- Execute all the commands in the \SmartCareWebApplication\SQL to create all the tables needed.
+- Intialize the admin account within the database as this account cannot be registered through the web application.
+- Run the file \SmartCare\src\java\smartcare\controllers\Login.JAVA  to start the web application.
+- You can login with the existing account or register a new one as a patient.
+Once registered, the password will be as day-month-year.
+For example, the date of birth is 02-06-2021, the password will be 020621.
+To register new accounts for docters and nurses, this need to be created via the admin account.

 ##Tech Stack

 - Netbeans
 - JAVA
-- SceneBuilder
+- JAVA EE